Why Digital Taxes Are the New Trade War Flashpoint

 The Reference Shelf

-- QuickTakes on the U.K.’s digital tax plan, the failed EU-wide digital tax effort and ways the EU is reining in big tech.
+- QuickTakes on the U.K.’s digital taxscheme, the failed EU-wide effort and new questions about big tech in the U.S.

 - The editors of Bloomberg Opinion say France’s tax is wrong, and so is Trump’s response.

-- An OECD report from 2018 on tax challenges arising from digitalization.
+- OECD report from 2018 on tax challenges arising from digitalization.

 ©2020 Bloomberg L.P.